Trim any rind from the cheese and bring it to room temperature. In a mixing bowl, combine the cheese and sugar and mix until the sugar has dissolved.

 Combine the melted chocolate, superfine sugar, and cheese, and work together with a wooden spoon or flexible spatula until the mixture is homogenous.
 (This may be easier if you add a few drops of water or a little butter.)
 If the mixture is too soft to shape, refrigerate for 15 to 20 minutes.

-Note: Cheese will resume fermentation if left at room temperature, so this is one case where the truffles should be refrigerated if kept for more than a day.
+Cheese will resume fermentation if left at room temperature, so this is one case where the truffles should be refrigerated if kept for more than a day.
 Place on a sheet or tray and wrap snugly in waxed paper, then plastic wrap, before refrigerating.
 Allow to warm to room temperature before unwrapping.
 Do not try Roquefort instead of the Stilton or Gorgonzola; it will be too salty and sharp.
 Serve the truffles at the end of a meal with a complex red wine like a Banyuls or late-harvest Zinfandel.